Baby Is Filling Out…FAST

 Pregnant Moms Should Drink More Fluids

 Water is critical in a healthy pregnancy.
 Water helps form both the placenta and amniotic fluid that your baby is relying on.
-And because you have increased nutrition needs during pregnancy, you need to drink more water than the average person.
-Make sure you are getting 10 8-ounce glasses of water a day.
+And because you have increased nutrition needs and fluid requirements during pregnancy, you need to drink more water than the average person.
+Make sure you are getting ten 8-fluid-ounce glasses of water a day.
 Drink more if you are exercising.
 You can count other fluids, such as 100% fruit juices, vegetable juices, soup, and milk, but you still want to try to keep regular water as your primary source of fluid.
-For increased electrolytes, you can try a drink like Pedialyte® to restore hydration.
+To replenish fluids and electrolytes, you can try Pedialyte® for rehydration.
 If you’re feeling dehydrated or have concerns about fluids, contact your physician.

 Pregnancy Weeks 35-36: Dress Rehearsal for You and Baby

-While you think about things like what to pack for the hospital(PDF, 0.43 MB), your baby is also preparing to make his long-awaited debut!
+While you think about things like what to pack for the hospital, your baby is also preparing to make their long-awaited debut!
 Everything from baby’s position to your diet will have an impact on your experience.
 You’ll also be seeing your doctor every week or two from now until baby arrives.

 How Baby’s Position Affects Labor

-Your baby’s placement in your uterus can vary greatly—whether she is facing right or left and is head-first or feet-first.
+Your baby’s placement in your uterus can vary greatly—whether they are facing right or left and are head-first or feet-first.
 Throughout early and mid-pregnancy, your baby floats in your uterus and changes positions often.
-But, by now, he has hopefully rotated to a head-down position for labor and delivery.
-There are three general positions for a baby preparing for delivery:
+But, by now, your baby has hopefully rotated to a head-down position for labor and delivery.

-If your baby is breech but is not too far down into your pelvis, your doctor might try to turn him into the proper position a few weeks before your due date.
-If he can’t be turned, your doctor may require a cesarean section delivery.
+If your baby is breech (when they are positioned feet- or bottom-first in the uterus) but is not too far down into your pelvis, your doctor might try to turn them into the proper position a few weeks before your due date.
+If they can’t be turned, your doctor may require a cesarean section delivery.

 Feeding Baby’s Final Growth Spurt

 The next 3 weeks could bring your baby's most rapid weight gain yet—about ½ pound a week!
 To support all that growth, you’ll want to make sure you’re eating a nutrient-rich, balanced diet.
-Nutrition bars and drinks like Ensure® Enlive® may be an easy way to stay on track with complete, balanced nutrition.
 You can also check out our healthy snack guide for ideas on how to eat healthy during pregnancy without spending too much time in the kitchen.
 You should be resting instead of on your feet cooking!

 Braxton Hicks contractions (also called false labor contractions) are a tightening of the uterus muscles that can last anywhere from 30 seconds to 2 minutes.
 Many women confuse them with true labor contractions, which can be concerning if a woman experiences them in the second trimester or early in the third trimester.
 It’s believed that Braxton Hicks contractions are preparing your body for real labor contractions, but it’s important to know the difference.